Shoutzor/Shoutzor/README.md

 Built using the Laravel Framework and Vue components.

-### To setup:
+### To setup from source:
-1. Run `php artisan migrate:fresh`
+0. Open a terminal and navigate to the directory where these project files reside
-2. Run `php artisan db:seed`
+1. Run `php artisan migrate:fresh --seed`
-3. Run `php artisan db:seed --class=PermissionSeeder`
+2. Optionally: for development run `php artisan db:seed --class=DevelopmentSeeder`
-4. Optionally: for development run `php artisan db:seed --class=DevelopmentSeeder`
+3. Run `php artisan passport:install --force`
-5. Run `php artisan passport:install --force`
+4. If you're going to work on the front-end, make sure to run `npm run watch`.

-The Shoutzor environment should now be ready for use.\
+If not, a simple `npm run dev` will suffice.

-When developing, make sure to run `npm run watch` as well in order to update the compiled JS and CSS files.
+The Shoutz0r app should now be ready for use!

-### Thanks
+### Thanks to

 [JetBrains](https://www.jetbrains.com/?from=Shoutz0r)